beastgwert/chess-game/README.md

         - Only possible if opponent's pawn has moved two squares in one move
 - Valid Squares
     - A piece cannot move if the King is in check following the move
+    - A move must be to a square within the capabilities of the piece
 - Checkmate if the player cannot move and is in check

+Player can resign by entering the command in the console